 The idea is to allow a portion of all traffic to be directed to the vendors who are further down the routing list – though of course, this can only be done if the cost difference between the vendors is acceptable.
 In our example, Vendor C has a price per minute of $0.15 – so this route should obviously not be mixed with those of Vendors A and B, since the difference in cost ($0.10/min) is unacceptable.

-By setting up the load balancing threshold in the routing plan, the administrator specifies the maximum acceptable difference in cost between two carriers, thereby indicating when routes to these carriers can potentially start “swapping” positions in the routing list.
+By setting up the cost difference threshold (Round-robin cost difference option) in the routing plan, the administrator specifies the maximum acceptable difference in cost between two carriers, thereby indicating when routes to these carriers can potentially start “swapping” positions in the routing list.

 How does this value affect the route sorting in exact terms?
 After the list of potential routes is produced, but before the actual route re-arrangement according to cost takes place, each route cost is slightly changed by a random value.
-The adjusted cost may be increased or decreased compared to the original one, but the spread between the minimum possible value and the maximum possible value will be specified as the load balancing threshold.
+The adjusted cost may be increased or decreased compared to the original one, but the spread between the minimum possible value and the maximum possible value will be specified as the cost difference threshold (Round-robin cost difference option).

-For instance, when the load balancing threshold is set to $0.02, then Vendor A’s cost ($0.05) may be increased or decreased by $0.01 (one half of $0.02), changing the cost to a random value between $0.04 and $0.06.
+For instance, when the cost difference threshold is set to $0.02, then Vendor A’s cost ($0.05) may be increased or decreased by $0.01 (one half of $0.02), changing the cost to a random value between $0.04 and $0.06.
 Naturally this adjusted cost is purely fictional; these changes would only take effect during the sorting of routes and would not affect the actual call billing.

 Overall, in about 25% of all cases both values would be randomly distributed in the same range ($0.05-$0.06) and therefore, B would become the first route for about 12,5% (25%/2) of all call attempts.
 In comparison, if B’s cost were $0.051 – this algorithm would result in B receiving an almost equal share (49.5%) of all calls that A is receiving, since adjusted cost values for A and B would be randomly distributed throughout two nearly 100% overlapping intervals ($0.04-$0.06 and $0.041-$0.061) and thus each vendor would have nearly the same chance of his adjusted cost being the lowest.